3577. Count the Number of Computer Unlocking Permutations

 Description

-You are given an array complexity
+You are given an array complexity of length n.

 The password for the computer labeled 0 is already decrypted and serves as the root.
 All other computers must be unlocked using it or another previously unlocked computer, following this information: